Jammy2211/PyAutoLens/CONTRIBUTING.md

     ```
     Now you can make your changes locally.

-3. When you're done making changes, check that old and new tests pass succesfully:
+3. When you're done making changes, check that old and new tests pass successfully:
     ```
     cd PyAutoLens/test_autolens
     python3 -m pytest